g-s-wan/cs32-repl/README.md

 * The use of _dangerouslySetInnerHTML_ in __HistoryBox.tsx__ made it quite straightforward to format the CSV data returned by the __view__ and __search__ commands.
 However, nothing was done to handle the case where CSV data contains strings that may be mistaken for HTML tags.
 For instance if a column contains HTML-looking tags, visualization would have off behavior.
 One would need to do some text replacing to ensure that the displayed HTML is always clean.
 * The command line arguments are assumed to be exactly one word each.
 We do not handle spaces within filepaths, search terms, or column names.
+* Because we are reusing backend code, the limitations of that code still apply.
+* For example, we require users to input their arguments in a specific order and require them to tell us whether their file has headers or not.
+* Requiring the addition of a new file for each new command could lead to a very large codebase.
 **Tests:**

 * We have a total of 37 tests spread over 6 files.